-This thriving wildlife hotspot will also play host to both Springwatch and Autumnwatch for the first time, providing viewers the perfect year-round view of the National Park and how its wildlife changes, overcomes challenges and thrives throughout the year.
+The programme’s new home until 13 June is the Dell of Abernethy, deep in the ancient Caledonian Pine Forest of the National Park.
+This thriving wildlife hotspot also played host to Winterwatch and later this year will be the location for Autumnwatch.
+It is the first time viewers have been given the perfect year-round view of the National Park and how its wildlife changes, overcomes challenges and thrives throughout the year.
 Experience every season through the changing landscapes.

 Wildlife watching across the Cairngorms

-After you’ve enjoyed the fascinating wildlife on BBC Winterwatch from the comfort of your sofa, get out and about and explore it all for yourself.
-From the excellent Highland Wildlife Park at Kincraig to the Cairngorm Reindeer Centre at Glenmore (reopening on 9 February), there are lots of opportunities to discover the area’s wildlife for yourself.
-You can also choose from a range of wildlife watching tours, where experts, such as those from Speyside Wildlife will lead you deep into the National Park on a wildlife adventure.
+After you’ve enjoyed the fascinating wildlife on BBC Springwatch from the comfort of your sofa, get out and about and explore it all for yourself.
+From the excellent Highland Wildlife Park at Kincraig, to lots of opportunities to discover the area’s wildlife for yourself on a range of wildlife watching tours, where experts, such as those from Speyside Wildlife will lead you deep into the National Park on a wildlife adventure.